joshgagnon/catalex_users/readme.md

 ## Development

-Most code in written in idiomatic Laravel style to avoid any surprises.
-See the [Laravel 5 documentation](http://laravel.com/docs/5.0) for further details.
-Exceptions to this rule and some other notes are below.

 ### Generic Functionality

 To add non-model specific, non-controller functionality to the app, the best place is `app/Library`.
 Functionality that won't need to be mocked for testing should be made as a static function directly accessible on in a library class.
 Testable functions should not be static, even if they require no state - instead use non-static methods and add a class binding in `App\Providers\AppServiceProvider`.